 There are generally several steps that we recommend tenants take.
-It is always best to resolve the problem in the simplest way possible, so we ask that anyone who is strugging with a neighbor's smoke try these possible solutions.
-You may be surprised how a simple solution can successfully protect you and your family.
+It is always best to resolve the problem in the simplest way possible, so we ask that anyone who is struggling with a neighbor's smoke try the following possible solutions.
+You may be surprised how a simple solution can successfully protect you and your family:

-1) Talk to the smoker - If you can identify who is creating the smoke, let them know that it is drifting into your apartment, that you are concerned about the possible health effects, and gently request that they take their smoking outdoors to a designated place away from the building.
+1) Talk to the smoker - If you can identify who is creating the smoke, let them know that it is drifting into your apartment or condo, that you are concerned about the possible health effects, and gently request that they take their smoking outdoors to a designated place away from the building.

-5) Contact the Health System- We are here to promote the health and well-being of the community.
-While we cannot force anyone to change their behavior, we will work with you to mediate this problem.
-With a little work, we should be able to resolve this.
+4) Contact the Health System- We are here to promote the health and well-being of the community.
+We will work with you to mediate the secondhand smoke problem.

-6) Contact your city council - In some cases, tenants suffer secondhand smoke exposure and are unable to find a resolution with their landlord and neighbor.
-Residents of Belmont and Menlo Park ultimately asked the city to take action to resolve their issues with secondhand smoke.
+5) Contact your City Council - In some cases, tenants suffer secondhand smoke exposure and are unable to find a resolution with their landlord and neighbor.
+Cities can adopt smoke-free multi-unit housing ordinances to protect all residents multi-unit housing from experiencing secondhand smoke.

-7) Consider legal action - We always recommend legal action as a last resort.
+6) Consider legal action - Legal action is a last resort.
 The Tobacco Prevention Program cannot provide legal advice or support for legal action.
-There are also not many recent legal cases where tenants were successful in taking a neighbor to court.
 As you can imagine, legal action is costly and very time-consuming, and generally, we can can find a better solution.
 That said, documenting each step of the process you take to resolve a secondhand smoke issue will benefit you no matter what course of action you take.

 If you have questions or need some help getting started, contact the Tobacco Prevention Program: (650) 573-3777.